Catherine Oxenberg: Personal life

 In June 1991, Oxenberg had a daughter, India Riven Oxenberg, whose father was later revealed to be the convicted drug smuggler William Weitz Shaffer.
 In December 1992, Oxenberg was living with her daughter in Coldwater Canyon, Los Angeles, California.

 Oxenberg's first marriage was to the producer Robert Evans, in Beverly Hills, California, on July 12, 1998, but the marriage was annulled nine days later.

 Oxenberg met the actor Casper Van Dien during the filming of the 1999 TV movie The Collectors, and they worked together again the same year in the Evangelical Christian thriller The Omega Code.
 On May 8, 1999, they were married at the Graceland Wedding Chapel in Las Vegas, Nevada.
-Van Dien had a son and a daughter from a previous marriage.
-Van Dien and Oxenberg have two daughters.
+While Van Dien had a son and a daughter from a previous marriage, Oxenberg and Van Dien have two daughters together.
 In 2005, the couple appeared in their own reality series, I Married a Princess, which aired on the Lifetime Television channel in the United States and on LIVINGtv in the United Kingdom.
 Van Dien filed for divorce from Oxenberg in 2015.

-While Oxenberg and Van Dien were married, and before India joined NXIVM, Oxenberg and Van Dien were celebrity ambassadors for the non-profit organization Childhelp.
+While Oxenberg and Van Dien were married, and before India joined the cult known as NXIVM, Oxenberg and Van Dien were celebrity ambassadors for the non-profit organization Childhelp.

 In June 2023, Oxenberg revealed her engagement to businessman Ellis Jones.
 They began dating shortly after Jones offered Oxenberg a place to stay following her losing her home in the 2018 California wildfires.
 The couple married on October 21, 2023.